ddkang/aidb/README.md

 ## Contribute

 We have many improvements we'd like to implement.
 Please help us!
-For the time being, please reach out to us directly using the form below if you'd like to help contribute.
+For the time being, please [email](mailto:ddkang@g.illinois.edu) us, if you'd like to help contribute.

 ## Contact Us